kizza/Table-of-comments/README.md

 2. You can also run the plugin via the command palette (Crtl+ Shift + P).
 Simply find and execute "Table of Comments: Show"

-### Outputting a table of contents
+### Outputting a table of contents (optional)

-You can optionally output a maintained list of the headings within your document by placing "TOC" inside a comment anywhere within the document.
+You can optionally output a maintained list of the headings within your document by placing "TOC" inside a separate comment anywhere within the document.

 For example placing...